FAQs for Junior Parents - Updated 7.10.20

 When you drop off, please ensure that your daughter has her bags with her and is ready to get out of the car.
 When dropping off or collecting, I, or another member of staff, will open the car door to enable your daughter to get in/out safely.
 The staff will sanitise their hands between touching each car.
 If your daughter needs any help with undoing or fastening her seatbelt/harness, you will have to do this.

-This will be the process until October half-term, when it will be reviewed.
+This will be the process for the rest of the Autumn Term, when it will be reviewed.

 On arrival, the girls can hang up their coats and then go straight to their classroom, where they will complete supervised handwashing.